 LEO: Yes, this is nearly a daily issue.
-Because of the nature of my current M&A role, I see this a lot from a business applications perspective.
-At Sphera, it’s extremely important for us to be able to observe a business and start upgrading, selling, and operating as one entity as quickly as possible.
-Private equity and M&A activities have peaked recently, and companies position themselves for sale in a way they can be as easily observed as possible.
+Because of my current M&A role, I see this a lot from a business application perspective.
+At Sphera, it’s important for us to observe a business and start upgrading, selling, and operating as one entity as quickly as possible.
+Private equity and M&A activities have peaked recently, and companies position themselves for sale so they can be as easily observed as possible.
 They try to be as generic or standardized across their business processes and business applications.
-In these situations, economics basically demand buying fairly standard technology solutions rather than building an in-house custom solution.
+In these situations, economics demand buying fairly standard technology solutions rather than building an in-house custom solution.

-In previous years this wasn’t the case, and building your own solution might have made a lot more sense.
+In previous years this wasn’t the case and building your own solution might have made a lot more sense.
 But given today’s technology landscape, you can use an ecosystem of complementary applications that fairly easily integrate.
-It becomes a no-brainer that it’s much cheaper to implement a technology package and modify it than it is to build it from scratch.
+It becomes an easy decision that it’s much cheaper to implement a technology package and change it than it is to build it from scratch.

 Can you think of any examples of projects in which you’ve implemented a technology system that contributed to significant growth or cost reduction?

 LEO: Increased profitability is the entire point, and if your decisions are not helping facilitate growth or cost reductions, you are not making the correct decisions.
-I’ve been implementing and integrating ERPs and e-commerce platforms for a long time.
-One example that springs to my mind is the work I did with a leading gourmet popcorn company based in Chicago.
+I’ve been implementing and integrating ERPs and eCommerce platforms for a long time.
+One example that springs to my mind are the work I did with a leading gourmet popcorn company based in Chicago.

 When I joined the company, it was a small brick-and-mortar business.
-We had seven stores and virtually no e-commerce or fulfillment automation.
+We had seven stores and virtually no eCommerce or fulfillment automation.
 But the company made a strategic decision to become the largest player in the specialty popcorn space.
-So we implemented a bunch of platforms across the board, and they all integrated to form the backbone of our ERP, e-commerce, and warehouse management system integrations.
+So we implemented a bunch of platforms across the board, and they all integrated to form the backbone of our ERP, eCommerce, and warehouse management system integrations.
 Three years into the project, the company went from a seven-store operation in the Chicagoland area to a seventy-store operation across the globe and eight figures per year in online sales.
-Largely, this tremendous growth was a result of an ability to scale and transact through different channels enabled by internal system architecture and integration.
+Largely, this tremendous growth resulted from an ability to scale and transact through different channels enabled by internal system architecture and integration.